-Little Women Novel: (Part 4) – The Marches Share Their Experiences: The Notes here include explanations with vocabulary and a summary.
+Little Women Novel: (Chapter 4) – The Marches Share Their Experiences: The Notes here include explanations with vocabulary and a summary.
 Questions and answers are also provided.
 For all parts of the novel and notes, click here.

 After the week-long holiday, the March sisters are unhappy as they return to their daily responsibilities.
 Meg, working as a governess, envies other girls who live in luxury without having to work.
 Jo, though more mature, accepts the need to work and takes care of Aunt March, despite the challenges.
 Beth, too shy to attend school, helps with household chores but longs for music lessons that her family cannot afford.
 Amy, self-conscious about her appearance, wears hand-me-down clothes but is admired for her artistic talent.